xiaolai/extract-histical-data-from-yahoo-finance/README.md

 # Extract historical data from yahoo finance

-I use this jupyter notebokk to test my portfolio, GAFATA.
+I use this jupyter notebook to test my portfolio, GAFATA.

 The first cell in the notebook could somehow be universally used: